 If not, then I think you could get something with similar protection/weight for cheaper.

 Disclosure: Links below are affiliate links, meaning I get a commission if you make a purchase through my links, at no extra cost to you.

 Check out the links below for more info on this case plus some user reviews so you can see what others thought of this case.

-If you’re keen to check out some other case options check out some of the other reviews done on Six String Acoustic at the link below.
+If you’re keen to check out some other case options check out some of the other reviews done: Six String Acoustics Hard Case Reviews.